-In his Self-Criticism Nietzsche reflects upon the unique value of The Birth of Tragedy in the conflict between ethics and aesthetics.
-"What," he asks. "seen in the perspective of life. is the significance of morality?"
-Nothing. according to Nietzsche.
-"Already," he says, "in the preface addressed to Bichard Wagner, art and not morality, is presented as the truly metaphysical activity of man."
-In The Birth of Tragedy he believed he had gone beyond previous attempts to justify art against the objections of ethical philosophers, including those of Schopenhauer, which Nietzsche saw as compromising art with ethics.
-"Here," he says. "perhaps for the first time, a pessimism 'beyond good and evil! is suggested.
-Here that 'perversity of mind' gains speech and formulation against which Schopenhauer never wearied of hurling his most irate curses and thunderbolts; a philosophy that dares to move, to demote, morality into the realm of appearance -- and not merely among 'appearances' or phenomenon (in the sense assigned these words by Idealistic philosophers) but among 'deception', as semblance, delusion, error, interpretation, contrivace, art."
-Ethics, for Nietzsche, are merely a neurosis of art; a sort of schizophrenia whereby one face of art establishes a separate identity and begins to harass art as a whole.
+In his Self-Criticism Nietzsche reflects upon the unique value of The Birth of Tragedy in the conflict between ethics "What, " he asks, "seen in the perspective and aesthetics. of life, is the significance of morality?"
+Nothing.
+"Already," he says, "in the preface according to Nietzsche. addressed to Richard Wagner, art and not morality, is presented as the truly metaphysical activity of man."
+Birth of Tragedy he believed he had gone beyond previous attempts to justify art against the objections of ethical philosophers, including those of Schopenhauer, which Nietzsche saw as compromising art with ethics.
+"Here," he says, "perhaps for the first time, a pessimism beyond good and evil' is suggested.
+Here that 'perversity of mind' gains speech and formulation against which Schopenhauer never wearied of hurling his most irate curses and thunderbolts; a philosophy that dares to move, to demote, morality into the realm of appearance -- and not merely among 'appearances' or phenomenon (in the sense assigned these words by Idealistic philosophers) but among 'deception', as semblance, delusion, error, interpretation, contrivace, art. " for Nietzsche, are merely a neurosis of art; a sort of schizophrenia whereby one face of art establishes a separate identity and begins to harass art as a whole.

-24. B.T.
-Attempt at Self-Criticism, § 5
+^{24.} B.T.
+Attempt at Self-Criticism, \$5

+^{25.} Ibid. §6

-25. Ibid.
-86
+^{26.} Ibid. \$5

-26. Ibid. § 5

-Science.
-This ethical aspect of the Apollinian gives birth to yet another enemy of art-- science.
-Along with the ethical demands of moral restraint and delimiting occurs the 27. demand -- "know thyslef".
+Soience.
+This ethical aspect of the Apollinian gives birth to yet another enemy of art-science.
+Along with the ethical demands of moral restraint and delimiting occurs the 27° demand-"know thyslef".
 Self-knowledge is necessary before moral demands can be made of men.
 Therefore, along with the invasion of ethics into art comes the invasion of science.
 Only what is known can be aesthetically beautiful, according to science.
 And soon this science shows itself to be cold and mechanical.
 Knowing is chained to the demands of dialectical language.
 It is purely intellectual.
-"The Apollinian tendency," Nietzsche says, "has withdrawn into 28. the cocoon of logical schematism."
+"The Apollinian tendency," Nietzsche says, "has withdrawn into 28° the cocoon of logical schematism."

 Nietzsche's concern here is shared by many other romantic artists.
-The Romantic Movement, of which The Birth of Tragedy is an expression, is often described as a reaction to the rationalism of the 18th century enlightenment.
-"Science" is used in The Birth of Tragedy in the broad sense of "rationalism"; Socrates is understood as the chief representative of such a science -- the prototype of the theoretical man.
-Nietzsche portrays Socrates as a "despotic logician" who believed that only what was knowable by logic had any value.
-He follows Schopenhauer, a philosopher with great appeal to the Romantic Movement, in insisting that theoretical investigation has its limitations and that what is beyond these limits has value also -- perhaps the only value.
+The komantic Movement, of which The Birth of Tragedy is an expression, is often described as a reaction to the rationalism of the 18th century enlightenment.
+"Science" is used in The Birth of Tragedy in the broad sense of "rationalism"; Socrates is understood as the chief representative of such a science - the prototype of the theoretical man.
+Nietzsche portrays Socrates 29. as a "despotic logician" who believed that only what was knowable by logic had any value.
+He follows Schopenhauer, a philosopher with great appeal to the Romantic Movement, in insisting that theoretical investigation has

+^{27.} B.T.
+8 4 p46.